nsheff/LOLA/README.md

 # LOLA: Genomic Locus Overlap Enrichment Analysis

 LOLA is an R package providing functions for testing overlap of sets of genomic regions with public and custom databases.
+You can think of it as testing your `bed file` (genome regions of interest) against a database of other `bed files` (regions from various previous studies) to look for enrichment of overlaps.
+This enables you to draw connections between newly generated data, and the growing public databases, leading to new hypotheses and annotation sharing.

 This README provides a package overview, motivation, and installation instructions.
 For detailed documentation of functions and additional examples, please see the R documentation.

 --------------------------------------------------------------------------------
 ### Installing LOLA